CynthiaShiyue/Retail-Data-to-Insight-Agent/README.md

-# Retail Data to Insight Agent
+# Data to Insight Agent

 A **Streamlit-based AI data analysis tool** for retail managers that automatically transforms weekly sales data into **business insights**, **performance metrics**, and **actionable recommendations**.
 It integrates automated data preparation, dynamic KPI tracking, and LLM-powered narrative generation via the Ollama API.